foolscapcon/foolscapcon.github.io.testbed/_includes/index.md

 Foolscap strives to be a safe and welcoming place where everyone is respected, comfortable, and can be themselves.
 All members of the convention are expected to treat other members, hotel staff, and the general public with respect.
 For that reason we expect everyone to comply with our policy on unacceptable behavior.

-In summary: _If a person tells you “no”, your business with them is done._ You need to obtain advance consent before discussing potentially offensive content.
+In summary: **If a person tells you “no”, your business with them is done.** You need to obtain advance consent before discussing potentially offensive content.
 You are always free to ask someone to change the subject in your presence, no questions asked.
 If you experience or observe unacceptable behavior, please report it to a Listener, who will help you.

-{{STUB: code of conduct}}

-{{STUB: behavior policy}}

 ## <a name="news"></a>What’s new this year?